 through a long detour

-The research was taken over by a team, to which a researcher Dr. Hikaru Watanabe belonged.
+The research was taken over by a different team, to which a researcher, Dr. Hikaru Watanabe belonged.
 Dr. Watanabe, who had watched the struggles of the previous team, came up with a hypothesis as to why there had been the problems.
 He speculated that two enzymes maybe needed to produce isomaltodextrin.
-In fact, trehalose and other sugars also have been shown need the participation of two enzymes.
+In fact, trehalose and other sugars also have been shown to require the participation of two enzymes.
 The new team conducted their research based on his hypothesis.

 Dr. Hikaru Watanabe, the researcher who discovered

 Structural formula of isomaltodextrinBacteria were proliferated under various conditions, such as